Jane Andrews: Trial and imprisonment

 On 23 April 2001, Andrews went to trial at the Old Bailey.
 Prosecutors stated that the motive for the killing was a woman scorned.
-Andrews, however, testified in her own defence that Cressman had been abusive during their relationship, citing his alleged sexual obsessions and an incident two years earlier in which she had broken her arm while dancing, stating that Cressman had pushed her.
+Andrews testified in her defence that Cressman had been abusive during their relationship, citing his alleged sexual obsessions and an incident two years earlier in which she had broken her arm while dancing, stating that Cressman had pushed her.
 She also claimed that she had suffered abuse during childhood which led her to kill.
 After twelve hours of jury deliberation, she was convicted of murder and sentenced to life in prison.

-In 2001, the psychiatrist Trevor Turner diagnosed Andrews with borderline personality disorder and subsequently claimed in an ITV documentary that she was subject to coercive control by the deceased.
-Andrews initially served her sentence at HM Prison Bullwood Hall in Hockley, Essex and in November 2009, after having served nine years in custody, she escaped from the East Sutton Park Prison in Kent.
-After three days, she was captured in a hotel room with her family just six miles from the prison.
+In 2001, the psychiatrist Trevor Turner diagnosed Andrews with borderline personality disorder and subsequently said in an ITV documentary that she had been subject to coercive control by the deceased.
+Andrews started her sentence at HM Prison Bullwood Hall in Hockley, Essex.
+In November 2009, after having served nine years of her sentence, she escaped from East Sutton Park Prison in Kent.
+After three days, she was captured in a hotel room with her family six miles from the prison.
 She was ultimately not charged with absconding.

 Release

 Andrews had been considered for early release several times but was repeatedly adjudged to be a danger to the public.
-On 21 May 2015, it was nevertheless announced that Andrews would be released, and on 19 June she was released on licence, with a view to making the transition from prison to mainstream society in a probation hostel.
+On 19 June 2015, she was released on licence, with a view to making the transition from prison to mainstream society in a probation hostel.

-In 2018, her licence was revoked and she was recalled to prison, having been accused of harassing a former paramour.
-A police investigation found no evidence of the alleged harassment.
-Andrews was re-released from prison on 8 August 2019 initially on the condition she resided in a designated probation hostel.
+In 2018, she was accused of harassing a former lover; her licence was revoked, and she was recalled to prison.
+A police investigation found no evidence of the alleged harassment, and Andrews was re-released from prison on 8 August 2019, initially on the condition that she reside in a designated probation hostel.